What is Emotional Trauma

 - Feeling like your beliefs in a safe or just world have been shattered

-- Intrusive thoughts or memories about what happened
+- Repetitive memories about what happened

 - Trouble concentrating